jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 My chest tightened.
 "You're choosing MIT."

 "I'm choosing MIT."
 He said it firmly, certainly.
-"I'm choosing education first.
-I'm choosing to be more than just an athlete.
-I'm choosing to give myself time to figure out who I am when nobody's telling me what to be."
+"Education first.
+Being more than just an athlete.
+Giving myself time to figure out who I am when nobody's telling me what to be."

 "Are you sure?"